atiouajni/bluegreen/readme.md

 # Setup

 No setup is needed to run bluegreen application alone.
-Il you want to add other features, please check repositories bluegreen-*.
+Il you want to add other features, please check bluegreen-* repositories.

 # Installation
 In this section, if a new feature requires an installation procedure, it will be included in a different paragraph.